Emmanuel-Atiso/Voice-Controlled-Robotic-Arm/README.md

   <img src="images/Screenshot%202026-04-15%20at%2013.52.53.png" width="400">
 </div>

+---

 ## Future Improvements

-- Full integration of object detection with robotic control
+* integrate object detection with robot
-- Improved servo strength or power supply for better lifting performance
-- Addition of text-to-speech feedback
+* improve servo power
+* add text-to-speech
-- Enhanced voice recognition system
+* improve voice recognition
-- Automated sorting system based on object colour or position --
+* automated sorting system

+---

 ## Video Presentation

 https://youtu.be/H1ilLcpVcLE

 ---

 ## AI Transparency Statement

 This project aligns with **AITS Level 2 – AI for Shaping**.

 Artificial Intelligence was used as a supporting tool during development.
-It assisted with generating initial code structures, suggesting improvements, debugging errors, and refining documentation.
+It assisted with code structuring, debugging, and documentation.

-However, all core aspects of the system were developed independently.
-This included integrating hardware components, calibrating servo motors, designing movement logic, and testing the system in real-world conditions.
-The robotic arm required iterative adjustments to ensure correct behaviour, particularly in movement coordination and limit handling.

-All AI-generated outputs were critically reviewed, tested, and modified before implementation.
-Decisions were made based on practical testing and system requirements rather than relying directly on AI suggestions.
+All system implementation, testing, and hardware integration were carried out independently.
+The robotic arm required manual calibration and iterative refinement to achieve correct behaviour.

-The final system reflects independent understanding and development, with AI used to support, rather than lead, the process.
+AI outputs were critically reviewed and adapted before use.
+The final system reflects independent understanding, with AI used to support—not lead—the development process.

 ---

 ## References

-- Adeept.com.
+* Adeept.com.
 (2026).
 Adeept 5-DOF Robotic Arm Assembly Tutorial | Step-by-Step Guide | ADA031 Tutorial - Adeept Video. [online] Available at: https://www.adeept.com/video/detail-164.html [Accessed 11 Apr.
 2026].
-- Tech, S. (2021).
+* Tech, S. (2021).
 How To Build Adeept Robotic Arm. [online] Youtu.be.
 Available at: https://youtu.be/mtzavQi6j6U?si=N2nn8bZ3sRPsuEnv [Accessed 21 Mar.
 2026].